pbl64k/ShenzhenIO-Turing/README.md

 that's sheer coincidence.

 This was a long, winding road, and I did not expect to find myself in this neighbourhood, but in hindsight I probably should have started small to begin with.
-I would have preferred to have a more traditional machine on my hands, with separate large but dumb RAM and a handful of capable, specialized registers, but hey.
-This is well within the parameters I established for myself in this project.
+I would have preferred to end up with a more traditional machine on my hands, with separate large but dumb RAM and a handful of capable, specialized registers, but hey, this is well within the parameters I established for myself in this project.

 ## Turing Completeness